Selecting the Number of Clusters $K$ with a Stability Trade-off: an Internal Validation Criterion: Between-cluster and within-cluster stability

-\paragraph{How to choose $\varepsilon$?} A central trade-off has to be taken into account when perturbing the data set.
-If $\varepsilon$-AP is too strong, we might alter the very structure of the data.
-If on the contrary $\varepsilon$-AP is too small, the clustering algorithm will always obtain identical results, inevitably leading to stability.
-Although setting this value is not crucial according to \cite{Moller2006}, compared with choosing a subsample size, we still believe it is somewhat arbitrary and in a way implicitly defines what a clustering is.
-As in Example~\ref{fig:demo-ex1} in Appendix~\ref{appendix:examples}, if $\varepsilon$ is too large, the two closest clusters will be merged under our stability principle.
-Hence, in a way, $\varepsilon$-AP defines a threshold distance below which two data points are similar and should belong to the same cluster.
-We propose to circumvent this issue by \emph{not} choosing a single value for the level of noise $\varepsilon$, but a grid of possible values.
+The same partition $\mathcal{C}_K = \mathcal{A}(\mathbf{X}, K)$ is used in both terms of (\ref{eq:stadion}).
+Thus, Stadion evaluates the stability of an algorithm w.r.t. a reference partition. \paragraph{How to perturb data?} We consider the setting in Figure~\ref{fig:stab-diagram} that is deemed to be realistic.
+Neither jumping nor jittering will occur if data are perturbed by sampling processes, as soon as there is enough data.
+Therefore, only noise-based perturbation is considered here.
+Among them, we adopt the $\varepsilon$-Additive Perturbation ($\varepsilon$-AP) with Gaussian or uniform noise, assuming variables are scaled to zero mean and unit variance.
+The number of perturbations $D$ can be kept very low and still gives reliable estimates (an analysis on the influence of $D$ is conducted in the supplementary material. \paragraph{How to choose $\varepsilon$?} A central trade-off has to be taken into account when perturbing the data set.
+If the noise level $\varepsilon$ is too strong, we might alter the very structure of the data.
+We propose to circumvent this issue by \emph{not} choosing a single value for $\varepsilon$, but a grid of values.
 By gradually increasing $\varepsilon$ from $0$ to a value $\varepsilon_{\text{max}}$, we obtain what we call a \textit{stability path}, i.e. the evolution of stability as a function of $\varepsilon$.
 This method has one crucial advantage: it allows to compare partitions for different values of $\varepsilon$ without the necessity of choosing one.
 However, it comes with two drawbacks: setting both the fineness and the maximum value of the grid.
 In our experiments, the fineness does not play a major role in the results.
 A straightforward method to fix a maximum value $\varepsilon_{\text{max}}$ beyond which comparisons are not meaningful anymore is as follows.
 The perturbation corresponding to $\varepsilon_{\text{max}}$ is meant to destroy the cluster structure of the original data.
-This corresponds to the value where the data are no longer clusterable, i.e. $K = 1$ becomes the best solution w.r.t.
-Stadion.
+This corresponds to the value where the data are no longer clusterable, i.e. $K = 1$ becomes the solution with the best Stadion value.
 A first guess at $\varepsilon_{\text{max}} = \sqrt{p}$ (where $p$ is the data dimension) works well in practice.
-We found that visualizing the stability paths (see Figure~\ref{fig:stab-paths}) is appealing and greatly helps interpreting the structures found by an algorithm, hence improving the \textit{usefulness} of results.
+We found that visualizing the stability paths (see Figure~\ref{fig:stab-paths}) greatly helps interpreting the structures found by an algorithm, hence improving the \textit{usefulness} of results. \paragraph{How to compare partitions?} The similarity measure $s$ chosen to compare two partitions is the ARI.
+Note that it is used to compare cluster assignments and not the ground-truth labels.
+Its value is in $[0, 1]$, thus Stadion has a value in $[-1, 1]$, with $1$ corresponding to the best clustering and $-1$ to the worst.
+A total of 16 different similarity measures (such as the NMI) were compared (results of this study are in supplementary material). \paragraph{How to aggregate the Stadion path?} To compute a scalar validity index for model selection, the Stadion path must be aggregated on the noise strength $\varepsilon$ from $0$ to $\varepsilon_{\text{max}}$.
+Two aggregation strategies, the maximum (Stadion-max) and the mean (Stadion-mean), are evaluated in our experiments.